Commercial & Corporate Law

 Board Membership

-- How many members will foreign partner appoint,
+- How many board seats the foreign partner may appoint,

-- How many members will Turkish partner appoint,
+- How many board seats the Turkish partner may appoint,

-- Which decisions require majority, which require participation of all members,
+- Which decisions require a majority vote and which require unanimous participation,

 Veto Rights

-In situations where foreign partner is minority, veto right is critical protection.
-For specific critical decisions (e.g., capital increase, asset sale, new borrowing):
+Where the foreign partner holds a minority stake, a veto right is a critical protection.
+For specific material decisions (e.g., capital increase, asset sales, new borrowings):

 Share Transfer Restrictions

-- Right of First Refusal: When one partner wants to sell shares, first offered to other partner,
+- Right of First Refusal: When one partner wishes to sell shares, they must first offer them to the other partner on the same terms,

-- Tag-Along: If one partner sells shares, other partner has right to sell on same terms,
+- Tag-Along: If one partner sells shares to a third party, the other partner has the right to join the sale on the same terms,

-- Drag-Along: Majority partner's right to compel minority partner to sale.
+- Drag-Along: A majority partner's right to compel the minority partner to participate in a sale to a third-party acquirer.

 Anti-Dilution

-Preserving existing partners' share ratio in new capital entries or limiting dilution to specific rate.
+Anti-dilution provisions preserve the existing partners' proportionate shareholding in new capital rounds, or limit dilution to a specified rate.

 Exit Mechanisms

-- Put Option: Foreign partner's right to sell shares to Turkish partner under specific conditions,
+- Put Option: The foreign partner's right to sell its shares to the Turkish partner under specific conditions,

-- Call Option: Turkish partner's right to purchase foreign partner's shares,
+- Call Option: The Turkish partner's right to purchase the foreign partner's shares,

-- Automatic exit scenarios: Upon occurrence of specific events,
+- Automatic exit scenarios: Triggered upon the occurrence of specific events,

 Tax Dimension

-Within the double taxation prevention treaty between foreign investor's country and Turkey:
+Within the framework of the double taxation treaty between the foreign investor's home country and Turkey:

-- Withholding rate on profit distribution may be reduced,
+- The withholding rate on profit distributions may be reduced,

-- Income tax exemption may apply on share transfer,
+- Income tax exemption may apply on share transfers,

-- Reduced rates possible on interest, royalty payments.
+- Reduced rates may be available on interest and royalty payments.

-Structuring investment through another country (Netherlands, Luxembourg etc. tax-advantageous countries) may sometimes be more efficient; however, anti-treaty-abuse rules in recent years restrict these structures.
+Structuring the investment through a third country (the Netherlands, Luxembourg, and other tax-efficient jurisdictions) may sometimes be more efficient; however, anti-treaty-abuse provisions that have been tightened in recent years restrict the effectiveness of these structures.

 Taxation of Partners

-- Additional tax in foreign partner's home country (with credit possibilities).
+- Potential additional tax in the foreign partner's home country (with foreign tax credit provisions).

 Foreign Investor Protection

-In Turkish law, foreign investor is subject to equal treatment principle with Turkish investor.
-Additionally:
+Under Turkish law, a foreign investor is entitled to equal treatment with a Turkish investor.
+Additional protections include:

 - Double taxation treaties,